Condensation transition in large deviations of self-similar Gaussian processes with stochastic resetting

 where $P_r(A,n|t)$ is the joint distribution of $A(t)$ and $n$ at time $t$, and ${\tilde P}_0(k,s)$ is given in Eq. (\ref{P0ks.1}).
 Summing Eq.~\eqref{pjoint.2} over $n=1,2,\ldots$, gives us the exact Fourier-Laplace transform of our desired marginal distribution

 where we recall from Eq. (\ref{P0ks.1}) that

+Note that the geometric series obtained when summing Eq.~\eqref{pjoint.2} over $n=1,2,\ldots$ always converges since $ r \tilde{P}_0(k, s+r) <1$ for any real $k$.
+This is easily seen by using $r/(r+s)<1$ while noticing that the integral over $\tau$ in Eq.~\eqref{P0ksr.1} is smaller than $1$ (since the integrand is smaller than $e^{-\tau}$).
 Eq.~\eqref{main_res.1} was also derived in Ref. \cite{DH2019} for RBM, but our derivation clearly shows that it is valid for any stochastically reset process.
 Furthermore, in Ref. \cite{DH2019}, the large deviation behaviors of $P_r(A|t)$, using Eq.~\eqref{main_res.1}, were not analysed.
 Here we show below how Eq.~\eqref{main_res.1} can be successfully used to extract the moderately large deviation behaviors.
 Finally, inverting the Fourier and the Laplace transform in Eq. (\ref{main_res.1}) formally, we get the main exact result

 where $\Gamma_0$ is a Bromwich contour in the complex $s$ plane.
 Upon substituting Eq. (\ref{P0ksr.1}) on the right hand side (rhs) of Eq. (\ref{main_res.2}), it turns out to be convenient to rescale $k= (s+r)^{H+1}\, q$.
 This gives, after simple manipulation,